ashwinjadhav818/web-dev-blogs/README.md

 # Web Dev Blogs

-## Features

-You Will Find Web Dev Related Blogs In This Extension
+## You Will Find Web Dev Related Blogs Just In Seconds

-> Tip: Many popular extensions utilize animations.
-This is an excellent way to show off your extension!
-We recommend short, focused animations that are easy to follow.

 ## Installation
 1. Open the extensions sidebar on Visual Studio Code
 2. Search for **Web Dev Blogs**